 If you can see lots of wood smoke coming from someone’s chimney, it is likely that they are using the wrong fuel on the wrong appliance or on an open fire.
 Modern Ecodesign compliant wood burning stoves used with well-seasoned wood fuel at or below 20% moisture content (such as Ready to Burn certified) release almost no visible smoke from the chimney.
-They emit up to 90% less particulate emissions than an open fire and up to 80% less than a stove that is over 10 years old.
+They emit up to 90% less particulate emissions than an open fire and up to 80% less than many older, basic stove models.
 SIA members continue to work hard to further improve these numbers.

 Modern Ecodesign compliant stoves are highly efficient and cost effective to run and they are very low carbon.
 Wood has less than 1/10th of the carbon intensity of gas, electricity and oil fuel and, in most cases, when wood burners are used for heating they displace fossil fuelled or electrical heating.

 The stove industry has clearly demonstrated its ongoing commitment to improving air quality through independent certification schemes such as clearSkies, which sets a benchmark for appliances that go well beyond what is required under Ecodesign.
 It has always engaged with governments and local authorities in furthering our understanding of the factors contributing to poor air quality.
 The SIA fully supports the provisions being made within the new Environment Bill for local authorities to tackle and enforce air pollution under smoke control legislation.
 This will help get to the root of the problem of the use of poor-quality fuel in outdated appliances and open fires, a practice that is illegal within an urban smoke control area yet still accounts for an estimated 70% of all domestic solid fuel burning in London alone.